trento-project/docs/guides/manual-installation.md

 #### Option 2: Using Let's Encrypt for a Signed Certificate using PackageHub repository

-> Note: Using a different Service Pack then SP5 requires to change repository: [SLE15 SP3: `SUSEConnect --product PackageHub/15.3/x86_64`,SLE15 SP4: `SUSEConnect --product PackageHub/15.4/x86_64`].
+> Note: Using a different Service Pack than SP5 requires to change repository: [SLE15 SP3: `SUSEConnect --product PackageHub/15.3/x86_64`,SLE15 SP4: `SUSEConnect --product PackageHub/15.4/x86_64`].
 > Users should assess the suitability of these packages based on their own risk tolerance and support needs.

 **Step 1**: Add PackageHub if not already added: